davem14/anomaly-detector-web-service/README.md

 ### Using instructions:
 1. Clone the Git project.
 2. Open the directory 'anomaly-detector-web-service' with Visual Studio.
-3. Click on the button 'IIS Express' at the top of the screen.
+3. Click the button 'IIS Express' at the top of the screen.

 Now the server is running.